 Action # Title Description Total Funds Contributing 1.6 Teachers and staff are qualified and appropriately assigned All students will have access to fully credentialed teachers who are appropriately assigned to teach in their subject area of competence.
-Any teacher misassignments will be monitored and rectified so that students are served according to the legal requirements. \$17,702,386.00 No 1.7 Title I - Intervention programs and personnel to support students Students who struggle with academic performance need additional intervention programs and support personnel to address their learning gaps.
-Federal funding is directed toward hiring paraprofessionals and teachers who will implement research-based educational strategies.
-Student academic performance is expected to improve. \$446,992.00 No 1.8 Professional Development to Support English Learners and LTELs Our ELD program follows the CA English Learner Roadmap for effective practices, and we provide professional development for staff to help serve English learners and LTELs with their language acquisition.
-We will do the following: • Professional development for effective EL strategies, such as SIOP. • Increase monitoring of progress for our EL students and collaboration around the results. • Professional development for implementing the EL Tool Kit. • Paraprofessionals in ELD SGI classes trained. • EL Tutors trained. • Training in Individualized English Language Development Plan (IELDP). • Professional learning communities, workshops, and conferences for staff.
+Any teacher misassignments will be monitored and rectified so that students are served according to the legal requirements. \$17,902,474.00 No 1.8 Professional Development to Support English Learners and LTELs Our ELD program follows the CA English Learner Roadmap for effective practices, and we provide professional development for staff to help serve English learners and LTELs with their language acquisition.
+We will do the following: • Professional development for effective EL strategies, such as SIOP. • Increase monitoring of progress for our EL students and collaboration around the results. • Professional development for implementing the EL Tool Kit. • Paraprofessionals in ELD SGI classes trained. • EL Tutors trained. • EL Tutors trained. • Training in Individualized English Language Development Plan (IELDP). • Professional learning communities, workshops, and conferences for staff.
 To stay above the state average for the English Language Learners' reclassification rate, SDWIHS will need additional support from certificated and classified staff who employ effective strategies that will help improve a student's ELPAC scores.
 To address this need, ELL students will be served by trained support personnel such as ELL paraprofessionals/tutors, ELD Leads, and ELD Small Group Instructors.
 In addition, supplementary materials for the ELD program will be provided as needed.
-Staff training may include developing an ELL Tool Kit, implementing effective ELL strategies using Sheltered Instruction Observational Protocol (SIOP), and \$500.00 Yes

-Action # Title Description Total Funds Contributing scaffolding strategies such as modeling, building schema, and contextualization.
+Staff training may include developing an ELL Tool Kit, implementing effective ELL strategies using Sheltered Instruction Observational Protocol (SIOP), and scaffolding strategies such as modeling, building schema, and contextualization.
 Additionally, the staff will participate in workshops, conferences, and professional learning communities to build the capacity of staff to increase student performance.
-SDWIHS expects its ELPAC scores and reclassification rates to increase because of each student's personalized academic support from qualified personnel.
+SDWIHS expects its ELPAC scores and reclassification rates to increase because of each student's personnalized academic support from qualified personnel. \$500.00 Yes

-Goal # Description Type of Goal 2 Students will Gain Skills for College and Career-Readiness: Broad Goal This is a broad goal for helping students gain skills for college and career-readiness for all students, including low-income, English Language Learners, and foster youth students.
+Go oal# Description Type of Goal 2 Students will Gain Skills for College and Career-Readiness: Broad Goal This is a broad goal for helping students gain skills for college and career-readiness for all students, including low-income, English Language Learners, and foster youth students.